yU93r/SteamEmu/post_build/README.release.md

 `ACTION_NAME=A,B`

 You can use the command line tool `generate_emu_config` to generate a config file.
-Or if you want to configure a game yourself, find the xbox360 or xbox one `vdf` file for the game and you should be able to figure things out.
+Or if you want to configure a game yourself, find the `vdf` file for `xbox360` or `xbox one` controller of the game and use the tool `parse_controller_vdf`, you should be able to figure things out.

 For example to get the vdf file for the game Crystar: https://steamdb.info/app/981750/config/
 If you look at: `steamcontrollerconfigdetails`, you will see something like: `1779660455/controller_type: controller_xbox360`